ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 ## Systemd Configuration

-To access the notebook directly from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to 443.
-A first systemd service is therefore created:
+To access the notebook directly from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to port 443.
+A first systemd service is created for this purpose:

 ```
 sudo nano /etc/systemd/system/redirect-https.service
 ```

-This oneshot service adds an iptable rule to redirect all TCP traffic on port 443 to Jupyter Notebook's default port.
-It is edited as follows:
+This oneshot service adds an iptable rule to redirect all TCP traffic from port 443 to Jupyter Notebook's default port 8888.
+The file is edited as follows:

 ```
 [Unit]